LaupWing/Project-Tech/README.md

 ![header](https://github.com/LaupWing/Project-Tech/blob/master/READMEImages/header.png?raw=true)

 #### Current Match or detail
 The user can switch between seeing who he/she is currently matching with or see the details of either a user or his/her chat.
+Info is basically the last thing the u user clicked on in the menu, either a chatroom or user detail.

 ![header](https://github.com/LaupWing/Project-Tech/blob/master/READMEImages/matching_info.gif?raw=true)